-Certain considerations must be made as the days grow shorter when it comes to your dog’s health and wellbeing.
-Listed here are five tips for keeping your dog safe in Autumn and Winter.
+The days grow shorter, and you should make specific considerations for your dog's health and well-being.
+Listed here are several tips for keeping your dog safe in Autumn and Winter.

 The first sign that summer is ending is less daylight.
-When you take your dog for an evening walk, make sure you can maintain the visibility of your pet at all times.
+When you take your dog for an evening walk, make sure you can maintain your pet's visibility at all times.
 If you walk your dog off-leash, invest in an LED collar or the Health & Activity Tracker that provides extra visibility in low-light conditions and controls your dog's daily exercise amount at the same time.

 Avoid Piles of Leaves

 Although it can be tempting to encourage your dog to romp in a freshly raked pile of leaves, avoid the urge.
 Leaf piles can contain dangerous and hidden objects, such as pointed sticks or a wayward rake.